apooorv19/QEDS-RAG-Project/README.md

-# 🎓 QED-Scribe - Hybrid RAG
+# 🎓 QEDS-GPT - Hybrid RAG

 This project is a **production-grade Retrieval-Augmented Generation (RAG) Tutor** built to understand and explain **handwritten notes of QEDS**, even with OCR noise.